Amokmac07/Computational-Fluid-Dynamics/README.md

-# Computational Fluid Dynamics Project: 2D Triangulation
+# Part 1 : 2D Triangulation using AFM and Delaunay Triangulation
- > This course project explores the application of Computational Fluid Dynamics (CFD) techniques, specifically focusing on triangulation using the advancing front method for 2D shapes.
+    This course project explores the application of Computational Fluid Dynamics (CFD) techniques, specifically focusing on triangulation using the advancing front method for 2D shapes along with delaunay Triangulation .
+> Both of these techniques are unstructured grid generation techniques
 ## Triangulation of Arbitrary Shapes
 The project involved developing code to perform triangulation on any 2D shape using the advancing front method.
 The code requires only a minimal set of coordinates to define the shape's boundary.